wiecosystem/Bluetooth/doc/devices/soocare.toothbrush.m1.md

 * * uint8[5]: hardware version, null terminated string
 * 0x07: Set anti splash protection, tx size=0x01, format:
 * * uint8: enable/disable boolean, 0x00 = disable, 0x01 = enable
+* * It's called "Crescendo" in the app, apparently, it does makes the brush go crescendo for around 10s
 * 0x08: Set additional feature, tx size=0x01, format:
 * * uint8: feature (0x00 = disable, 0x01 = 30s extra whitening, 0x02 = 30s gum care, 0x04 = 10s tongue cleaning)
 * * Note: the time seems to be set in 0x01 instead, this will likely only set the force
+* * Note: the modes are called "no", "polish", "nurse", "tongue" in the app
 * 0x09: Set brushing mode, tx size=0x04, format:
 * * uint32: brushing mode (0x0322013c = beginner, 0x0318013c = gentle, 0x03040150 = standard, 0x03e60032 = enhanced), format:
-* * uint8: unknown, values between 1 and 5, with the app always setting 3 (-2 +2 scale?)
+* * uint8: motor gear, 1 to 5
-* * uint16: frequency, between 000b and 018f (11 to 399hz)
+* * uint16: motor frequency, 10 to 400 / 0x0b to 0x8f (limited to 100 to 400 in the app!)
-* * uint8: percentage of force, between 0x01 and 0x63 (1% to 99%)
+* * uint8: motor duty cycle, 1 to 99 / 0x01 to 0x63 (in percentage)
+* * 0x0a: Bind
+* * Doesn't seems to do much
+* * 0x0b: GetID
+* * Just ask to return the ID
+* * 0x0c: SetID
+* * Just set the ID

 #### History entry

 * The history entry is a timestamp, the number of seconds and the areas brushed (per second) basically (see the uart commands for more details)
-* The samples seems to be 2 uint4: i guess force or parameter and zone
+* The fields are pressure, level and area
+* Pressure (overpressure): boolean, 1 bit
+* Level (gear usage): 0 to 3, 2 bits
+* Area: 1 to 6, 5 bits, fields:
 * * Zone 1 is up left
 * * Zone 2 is down left
 * * Zone 3 is middle up
 * * Zone 4 is middle down
 * * Zone 5 is up right
 * * Zone 6 is down right
-* * Unknown seems to be at least 0 and 4 (got both)

-## TODO

-* See what command 0x04 does
-* * Never seen it, seemingly unused...
-* See the first uint4 of the history entries
+* * All bits to 1 is undefined
+* * Every other case is "unIdentify"